aralroca/aralroca.com/posts/teaful.md

 ## Learn more about Teaful

 If you want to try it out, I encourage you to go to the [README](https://github.com/teafuljs/teaful/blob/0.7.0/README.md) to read the Teaful documentation, see all the options and learn how to get started.
-There is also an example section where you can try it out, and we will upload more examples over time.
+There is also an example section where you can try it.
+We will upload more examples over time.

 ## Conclusions

 Teaful is still at an early stage (version 0.x), so there may still be several improvements in the library to make version 1.0 even more tiny, easy and powerful.
 Any contribution to the library or suggestions will be very welcome.

+For the short life of the library, the community is growing fast and I thank all those who have contributed 👏 😊